gmcninch-tufts/AY2023-24--2024-sp--math87/notebooks/week03-02--00-network-flows.md

 # Overview

 So far we have looked at a few examples of linear programs.
-The key step in modeling these problems is to write down the program itself.
+The key step in modeling these problems is to write down the linear program itself.

-As we saw, for simple programs, such as the carpenter problem, we can figure it out geometrically.
-There were only a few variables and a few obvious constraints and it was easy to check all the “vertices.”
+As we saw, for simple linear programs -- such as the carpenter example -- we can figure it out geometrically.
+In that case, there were only a few variables and a few obvious constraints, and it was easy to find and check all the “vertices”.

 :::